Lullabot/playwright-drupal/README.md

 - The Playwright tests must be using `npm` as their package manager.
   - PRs supporting yarn are welcome!
 It's unclear at this moment how we could integrate yarn packages into the separate directory Playwright requires for test libraries.
 - Playwright tests will be written in TypeScript.

+## How This Works

+- This library includes an extended version of Playwright's `test` function that sets up and tears down isolated Drupal sites.
+- We use Playwright's concept of "packages" to allow for a npm dependency to export a test function.
+- Test requests from the web browser are directed to the right database though `settings.php` additions.
+- `drush-playwright` does its own bootstrap to route drush commands to the right site.
+- While as of this writing (March 2024) this is new code, a nearly identical version of this has been running on a real-world project for over a year.

 ## Getting Started